MicrosoftDocs/win32/desktop-src/tablet/factoids-common-across-languages.md

 ---
-Description: 'A number of factoids describe input that is common to all language recognizers and need not have different formats for different languages.
-The following table lists factoids that are common across all languages.' ms.assetid: 'dae4a28d-0332-4bb2-b040-13a959c7945e'
+Description: A number of factoids describe input that is common to all language recognizers and need not have different formats for different languages.
+The following table lists factoids that are common across all languages. ms.assetid: dae4a28d-0332-4bb2-b040-13a959c7945e
-title: Factoids Common Across Languages
+title: Factoids Common Across Languages ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Factoids Common Across Languages